LyleKilson/robot-gladiators/README.md

 # robot-gladiators

 ## Purpose
-Using JavaScript I will build a browser-based video game that I will enter in a fictional hackathon called the Con Solo Game Jam.
+Using JavaScript I havec built a browser-based video game that I will enter in a fictional hackathon called the Con Solo Game Jam .
+The game is called Robot Gladiators!

 ## Built With